.jpeg)

 Overwhelmed Staff: Staff members who do show up for work experience burnout and become resentful that they are working too hard for too little.
 Negative attitudes have the potential to manifest into abusive behaviors.
 This can have severe consequences for the physical and emotional well-being of residents under their care.

-If you or your loved one was injured at the hands of a nursing home or assisted living facility, contact the experienced attorneys at FIDJ, before it’s too late.
+If you or your loved one was injured at the hands of a nursing home, assisted living facility, group home, or adult day care center, contact the experienced attorneys at FIDJ for a FREE case review.